4th International Network Meeting of EUSMAT – 2024/25

 With the support of the DAAD the activities will include a one-week meeting in presence (June 2025) as well as a virtual lecture series (October-November 2024).

-A virtual lecture series is planned in Octover / November 2024 to create a space for discussion.
+A virtual lecture series is planned in October / November 2024 to create a space for discussion.
 Knowledge and experiences related to the implementation of sustainability practices in different countries will be shared to promote innovative and entrepreneurial activities that could have a positive impact locally or globally.

 The main interest is to compare practices and regulations of sustainability practices implemented in developed countries (e.g. EU countries) and in less economically developed countries (e.g. Latin American countries).

 Please, register to participate on each webinar in order to receive the zoom-link.
+The participation is open to everybody and free of charge.

 Webinar 1: Implementation of a Circular Economy System: Policies, Challenges, and Opportunities.